AfsarAhmedBabu/Java8-Features-Demo/README.md

 method reference is the alternative of lambda expression. it is used to map exisiting method implementation to abstract method of functional interface

-To reuse existing implementation use method reference but for new code use lambda expression
+To utilize existing implementation use method reference but for new code use lambda expression

 Consumer can have parameters, but provider can not have parameters, just provides output